JoeW-SCG/E-Paper-Calendar/README.md

 | render_to_file |  Set to `True` it adds a image-file export to the outputs.
 The exported image can be found in `"/Calendar/design_exported.png"`. |
 | calibrate_hours |  A list containing all the hours in which the outputs get calibrated.
 That should prevent ghosting on e-paper displays.
 Takes a little while to execute. |
 | print_technical_data |  Set to `True` it writes start and stop time of the current update cyle and the duration on top of the panel. |

-## iCalendar
-It is a bit tricky to set up the iCalendar so it works correctly without throwing any errors.
-If you encounter errors related to your iCalendar, please open up an issue and paste the error message there.

-A more detailed section about the iCalendar will be added to the wiki soon, but for now, here are some suggestions to prevent error messages:
-1) Ensure your iCalendar URL is fine.
-If you receive an error showing error 404, it means the URL is wrong.
-2) If your existing iCalendar doesn't work at all, export the Calendar as a file, then create a new Calendar and import the file from before.
-3) If you receive errors related to 'alarm' or 'trigger', please make sure your iCalendar does not use reminders.
-The problem is that some actions are not supported by the Raspberry and cause errors.
-For example, the Rapsberry can't send a mail, make a noise or display a message as soon as an event starts.

 ## Updating
 If you want to update to the latest version, run the Installer from above again and select the 'update' option.